Student Services and Amenities Fee (SSAF) - Frequently Asked Questions (FAQ)

 All enrolled students will be charged the SSAF unless they are in one of the following exemption categories:

-- International offshore students
+- International offshore students (admitted to an offshore degree)

 - Studying the Preparing for Success at SCU Program